davekeck/Xcode-4-Fixins/README.md

-To install one of these plugins, open the respective Xcode project and build it.
-The plugin will be installed automatically as a part of the build process.
-Xcode must be relaunched for the plugin to take effect.
+To install all of the plugins, open XCFixins.xcworkspace and build it.
+To install a plugin individually, open its respective project and build it.
+In both cases, the plugins will be installed automatically as a part of the build process.
+Xcode must be relaunched for the plugins to take effect.

 Plugins are installed into ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/.

-__Note:__ If you installed a previous version of any of these plugins (before the XCFixin_ prefix was added to each project and product name) you should delete the old versions manually from ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/.
+__Note:__ If you installed a previous version of any of these plugins (before the XCFixin_ prefix was introduced) you should delete the old versions manually from ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/.

 __XCFixin_DisableAnimations__: This plugin disable's Xcode's various NSAnimation-based animations.
 For example, the Show/Hide Debug Area, Show/Hide Navigator, and Show/Hide Utilities animations are disabled with this plugin.